Markus-Sm/web-tools/README.md

 Currently in the process of acquiring new skills.
 Learning the programming ingineering with The Rolling Scopes School.

+- Where do I want to work?
+I will want to work as a front-end developer or JavaScript Developer

 ### Skills

 - JavaScript